diesel-rs/diesel/examples/postgres/custom_arrays/README.md

 already been inserted or not, you have to know the service ID upfront.
 With that out of the way, let’s define the service table.

-## Postgres array with a custom type
+## Postgres array with custom type

 To define the service table, the add the following to your up.sql file